cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

     size_t offset = (x + y*width) * component_size;

 Here, `component_size` is the size of each pixel.
 For 8-bit RGBA values, it will be four bytes.
-In nineties, graphics modes used color palettes, so the component would be a single one-byte index. <a href="https://en.wikipedia.org/wiki/Mode_13h">Mode 13h</a> was 320 by 200 pixels, and often used by games and demos.
+In the nineties, graphics modes used color palettes, so the component would be a one-byte index. <a href="https://en.wikipedia.org/wiki/Mode_13h">Mode 13h</a> was 320 by 200 pixels, and often used by games and demos.
 This gives

     size_t offset = x + y*320;

-However, the multiplication was quite expensive on those days, and with many *individual* pixels being drawn, an optimization would be to replace it with faster instructions.
+However, the multiplication was quite expensive in those days, and with many *individual* pixels being drawn, an optimization would be to replace it with faster instructions.
 Noticing that 320 = 2<sup>6</sup> + 2<sup>8</sup>, the above expression can be optimized to